Xanglu/DIY-Sim-Racing-FFB-Pedal-Odrive/README.md

 Our [Discord server](https://discord.gg/zTfQaxpAUz) has thousands of users just like you and contains additional designs, insight and provides a place to find answers to all of your questions.

 # Architecture
-A Doxygen report of the sources can be found [here](https://chrgri.github.io/DIY-Sim-Racing-FFB-Pedal/Arduino/html/index.html).
+A Deepwiki of the sources can be found [here](https://deepwiki.com/ChrGri/DIY-Sim-Racing-FFB-Pedal).